duganchen/codesearch/README.md

 # Code Search

-Code Search is a [Sphinx](http://sphinxsearch.com)-backed code search solution for your Intranet.
+Code Search is a [Sphinx](http://sphinxsearch.com)-backed Intranet app for searching your source code repositories.
 It consists of an indexer and a search page.

 ## Indexer